AtharvaPagare/100DaysOfMLCode/README.md

 # Day 13
 19/01/2019
 Implemented voting classifier to Titanic Dataset but did not achieve a better performance than Rbf kernel based SVM.
 Will try to continue efforts towards Titanic Dataset, but for now I have turned my attention back to convolutional neural networks.
 Went through [AlexNet Research Paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).

+# Day 14
+20/01/2019
+Learned about keras framework and also implemented Resnet-50 model in keras.
+Completed week 2 of deeplearning.ai couse on Convolutional neural network.